This FAQ explains how to use the Alma TXT export method (manual or automated job export via SFTP) to provide holdings data to BrowZine.

 We recommend verifying:

-• Only Material Type = Journal is included.
+Only Material Type = Journal is included

-• The row count aligns with expected campus holdings.
+The row count aligns with expected campus holdings

 9. When should TXT export be used instead of OAI Publishing?

-TXT export may be preferred when:
+TXT export is typically appropriate when:

-• Group-based availability is not reliably reflected in OAI publishing
+Strict campus isolation is required but is not reliably reflected through OAI publishing